 - capture and share their perspectives of Gallipoli using immersive and connective technologies

 - compare their digital creations and discuss different perspectives.

 Part of our Gallipoli Perspectives session involves students responding to the Gallipoli exhibition by working in groups to create 3D models which express a range of actions and feelings people involved in war may have felt.

-Small teams used 3D scanners to capture dramatic diorama-like sculptures.
-These sculptures were then published and shared online, as well as imported into virtual reality.
+Small teams will use 3D scanners to capture dramatic diorama-like sculptures.
+These sculptures will then be published and shared online, where they can be viewed in virtual reality.

-The students' 3D models can also be placed within a physical space and viewed using augmented reality technology such as the Microsoft Hololens.
+The students' 3D models may also be placed within a physical space and viewed using augmented reality technology such as the Microsoft Hololens

 Links to view 3D Models: